cablehead/gpt2099.nu/docs/how-to/generate-code-context.md

 ## Overview

-The `gpt prep gr` command generates XML representations of your repository files, making it easy to provide comprehensive code context to LLMs for analysis, refactoring, or documentation tasks.
+The `gpt prep gr` command generates XML representations of your repository files for LLM analysis, refactoring, or documentation tasks.

 ## Basic Usage